b-adkins/they_are_billions.ahk/README.md

 ## Note on version numbering
 I figure this is going to be a short-lived project.
 Eventually (maybe they'll put it off now!)
 Numantian Games will finish adding hotkeys to They Are Billions.
 I estimate a few months to a year.
 And this is a small project with few features.
 So, two version numbers is plenty.

+## 0.95
+- Almost all the building hotkeyed
+- Esc now deselects a building that's attached to the cursor.
+Feels better when used to cancel a building that's selected but not placed.

 ## 0.9
 Initial.
 I started at this number because I feel the build is playable but with a couple game-breaking quirks that are tricky to get out of.